vickoc911/org.kde.plasma.wavetask/README.md

 # org.kde.plasma.wavetask
 It still has many bugs, but it more or less works.
 It's based on the default task manager of KDE 6.5.

+How to install:
+- Download the code
+- Unzip and rename the folder to org.kde.plasma.wavetask
+- Copy the org.kde.plasma.wavetask folder to /home/victor/.local/share/plasma/plasmoids/
+- That's it.

 Features:

 - Zoom like in macOS